Charles Abel

-Charles Abel (born 24 September 1967) is an important politician in Papua New Guinea.
-He has been a member of the National Parliament of Papua New Guinea from 2007-2022, representing the electorate of Alotau Open.
+Charles Abel (born 24 September 1967) is a politician in Papua New Guinea.
+He was a member of the National Parliament of Papua New Guinea from 2007-2022, representing the electorate of Alotau Open.
 He competed for the regional seat (governor) in Milne Bay Province -of which Alotau is the capital- in 2022 but he lost.
 Charles Abel has occupied several cabinet positions.
 He was from 2007-2010 minister of Culture and Tourism.
 He was Minister for Trade, Commerce and Industry in 2011-2012.
 In the period 2012-2017 he was Minister for National Planning.
 From August 2017-May 2019 he was Deputy Prime Minister and Treasurer.
-In 2019 he was from June-November Minister for Finance and Rural Development.
-He is an important voice in policy making for natural resources.
+In 2019 he was from June–November Minister for Finance and Rural Development.
+He is active in policy making for natural resources.

 Personal background

-Charles Abel is born in Bereina, Central Province.
-Abel is in the lineage of his namesake, the missionary reverend Charles Abel.
+Charles Abel was born in Bereina, Central Province.
+Abel is the great-grandson of his namesake, the missionary reverend Charles Abel.
 The Abel lineage brought church, health and education to many parts of Milne Bay province.
-His secondary schooling he did in Australia at Immanuel Lutheran College, Maroochydore, Queensland.
+His secondary schooling he did in Australia at Immanuel Lutheran College, Buderim, Queensland.
 He thereafter completed a Bachelor of Economics at the University of Queensland in 1989.
 Abel is an accountant by profession.
-He mentions as his occupations prior to elections: Financial controller with Global Constructions, Ipili Porgera Investments and businessman in Milne Bay.He also made name as vocalist in a band Wabo Knights.
+He mentions as his occupations prior to elections: Financial controller with Global Constructions, Ipili Porgera Investments and businessman in Milne Bay.
+He also made name as vocalist in a band Wabo Knights.